 As of September 30, 2020

-Actual Pro Forma (1) Pro Forma as Adjusted (2)(3)
+Actual Pro Forma (1) Pro Forma as Adjusted (2)

 (in thousands)

-Cash, cash equivalents and investments \$ 121,506 \$ 435,965 \$
+Cash, cash equivalents and investments \$ 121,506 \$ 435,965 \$ 539,057

-Working capital (4) 117,451 433,005
+Working capital (3) 117,451 433,005 536,097

-Total assets 133,890 447,180
+Total assets 133,890 447,180 550,272

-Total liabilities 8,354 7,259
+Total liabilities 8,354 7,259 7,259

-Accumulated deficit (42,425) (42,600)
+Accumulated deficit (42,425) (42,600) (42,600)

-Total stockholders' equity 125,536 439,921
+Total stockholders' equity 125,536 439,921 543,012

-- (1) The proforma column in the balance sheet data table above reflects (i) the automatic conversion of all shares of our convertible preferred stock into 29,026,787 shares of Class A common stock, as if such conversions had occurred on September 30, 2020, (ii) stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized upon the completion of our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit, and (iii) the receipt of \$314.4 million in net proceeds from the sale and issuance by us of shares of our Class A common stock in our initial public offering, including the exercise of the underwriters option to purchase additional shares, and the concurrent private placement and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (2) The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$ million in net proceeds from the sale and issuance by us of shares of our Class A common stock in this offering, based upon the assumed public offering price of \$ per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on , 2021, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-(3) Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, which was the last reported sale price of our Class A common stock on the - (3) Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on , 2021, would increase or decrease, as applicable, the amount of our as adjusted cash, cash equivalents and investments, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares of Class A common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by us.
-An increase or decrease of 1.0 million shares in the number of shares of Class A common stock offered by us would increase or decrease, as applicable, the amount of our as adjusted cash, cash equivalents and investments, working capital, total assets and total stockholders' equity by \$ million assuming the public offering price remains the same, and after deducting estimated underwriting discounts and commissions payable by us. - (4) We define working capital as current assets less current liabilities.
+The pro forma column in the balance sheet data table above reflects (i) the automatic conversion of all shares of our convertible preferred stock into 29,026,787 shares of Class A common stock, as if such conversions had occurred on September 30, 2020, (ii) stock-based compensation of approximately \$0.2 million associated with RSUs subject to service-based and performance-based vesting conditions that we recognized upon the completion of our initial public offering and is reflected as an increase to additional paid-in capital and accumulated deficit, and (iii) the receipt of \$314.4 million in net proceeds from the sale and issuance by us of shares of the underwriters option to purchase additional shares, and the concurrent private placement and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$103.1

+(2) The pro forma as adjusted column in the balance sheet data table above gives effect to (i) the pro forma adjustments set forth above and (ii) the receipt of \$103.1 million in net proceeds from the sale and issuance by us of shares of our Class A common stock in this offering, based upon the public offering price of \$67.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(3) We define working capital as current assets less current liabilities.
+See our financial statements included elsewhere in this prospectus for further details regarding our

+(3) We define working capital as current assets less current liabilities.
 See our financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.